 Now that Windows 11 operating system (OS) is available from Microsoft, we thought a tutorial on the Windows 11 File Explorer would be a great place to introduce some of the changes that come with the with the new OS.
+In part 2 of our Windows 11 File Explorer series, we explore new features as of January 2023.

 File Explorer has been around in all versions of Windows and in the not too distant past was named “File Manager”.
 With the latest version, Microsoft introduces some enhancements to both modernize the user interface and make it easier to manage files on a device with a touch screen.